open-telemetry/sig-end-user/video-transcripts/transcripts/2023-06-08T02:24:12Z-teaser-how-do-you-foster-a-culture-of-observability.md

 ## Summary

-In this video, the speaker expresses pride in fostering a strong observability culture within their team or organization.
-They discuss the importance of maintaining and developing this culture, emphasizing its role in improving operational efficiency and transparency.
-The speaker highlights their contributions to this initiative and reflects on the positive impact that a robust observability culture has on the team's overall performance and collaboration.
+In this YouTube video, the speaker expresses pride in fostering a strong observability culture within their organization.
+They emphasize the importance of this culture in enhancing performance and accountability.
+The discussion highlights key aspects of building and maintaining an effective observability framework, focusing on collaboration and continuous improvement.
+The speaker reflects on their role in contributing to this positive environment, underscoring the value of observability in driving success.

 ## Chapters

-00:00:00 Welcome and intro
+00:00:00 Introductions
-00:00:10 Observability culture discussion
-00:00:20 Building observability culture
+00:00:15 Pride in observability culture

+## Transcript

+### [00:00:00] Introductions

-[00:00:10] **Speaker:** Thank you.
+**Speaker:** Thank you.
 I have a very good observability culture.
 I'm actually really, really proud of that.
 I mean, I'm proud because I'm helping continue and build it.

 ## Raw YouTube Transcript